 What’s the cost of living in Mississippi?

-When considering a move to a new state, understanding the cost of living is vital for effective budgeting and financial planning.
 If you’re planning a move to Mississippi, here are some current statistics related to the cost of living in the state that could help you make up your mind.

-The average cost of living in Mississippi
+What is the average cost of living in Mississippi?

 Mississippi is home to over 2.9 million people.